vuhung16au/ai-resume-jd-tailored/INSTALLATION-GUIDE.md

 To verify that everything is working correctly:

 1. Open your browser and navigate to [http://localhost:3000](http://localhost:3000)
-2. You should see the AI Resume Tailoring Tool interface
+2. You should see the AI✨resume+jd=tailored interface
 3. Try loading the sample data and generating a tailored resume
 4. If the AI processes the request and returns a tailored resume, your setup is complete!